A new review finds low-speed autonomous shuttles have not turned out to be effective transit solutions in North Carolina.

 The shuttle in Cary operated for 13 weeks in 2023 on a 1.6-mile route, and transported 1,718 passengers with an average of 3.5 passengers per trip, according to NCDOT data.

 The CASSI program helped reveal some of the limitations of what Toby McGraw, chief revenue officer for Beep, described as “first-generation, low-speed shuttles designed for research purposes.”
-Beep officials have pointed to a recent partnership with the Jacksonville Transportation Authority in Florida, which is set to begin later this year, as the evolution of autonomous transit vehicles.
+Beep officials have pointed to an ongoing partnership with the Jacksonville Transportation Authority in Florida, as the evolution of autonomous transit vehicles.
 The project will involve 14 customized Ford shuttles equipped with Level 4 autonomous technology, capable of traveling up to 37 miles per hour.

 “Working diligently with regulatory bodies, these vehicles will be compliant with ‘Buy America’ and Federal Motor Vehicle Safety Standards (FMVSS), and they are outfitted with high-performance software and hardware, including cameras and lidar,” McGraw said, pointing out defining features of the vehicles to be deployed in Jacksonville.